CMC-lab/TranCIT/tools/README.md

 # Development Tools

-This directory contains temporary scripts and tools used during development and maintenance of the DCS package.
+This directory contains temporary scripts and tools used during development and maintenance of the TranCIT package.

 ## Scripts